 Arriving in the UK

-Read on and learn what to expect so you can arrive feeling confident and well-prepared.
+Information on immigration control, right to study and renting accommodation to help you arrive in the UK feeling confident and well-prepared.

-When you arrive at the airport, you will go through immigration control first before collecting your luggage.
+When you arrive at the port of entry, you will go through immigration control first before collecting your luggage.
 Don't worry – this is just routine, but it's helpful to be prepared and have the correct documents at hand.

 Documents to keep in your hand luggage